The Blockchain will Change Doing Good Forever (to the better)

 We need to talk about the blockchain, folks.
 Because it will change everything.
-And there are so few people that understand what it is and where the opportunities lie that the ones who do have a huge edge.
+And there are so few people that understand what it is and where the opportunities lie that the ones who do will have a huge edge.

 You want that edge.

 Even more so in the do-good industry, where the opportunities are enormous, and where shockingly tech-illiterate incumbents struggle every day to roll out the same old interventions following the same antiquated cycles.
-I want to share a few of the more obvious opportunities right here as we are looking into some of them and/ or are currently pursuing.

-First, a super-quick description of the blockchain (skip this section if you have a basic grasp of this technology):
+First, a super-quick description of the blockchain (skip this if you have a basic grasp of this technology):

 A blockchain is a public, shared record that cannot be modified retroactively and that everyone trusts to be accurate forever.
 This record could be a list of transactions (as in the blockchain’s flagship application, bitcoin) or it could be any other information that once recorded cannot be modified anymore.
 It’s basically a ledger kept honest by mathematics, rather than humans or institutions.

 Think about how many institutions are out there — some of them widely loathed — that exist simply as formalized witnesses for some sort of data-point in history: Notaries.
 Banks.
 Insurance companies.
 The National Gazette.
 Passports.
 Elections.
 Bookies.
 Copyright.